iammdemon/assignment-3/readme.md

 - `preventDefault()` prevents the browser's default action for an event.
 Example: preventing form submission, stopping a link from navigating.
-- `stopPropagation()` stops the event from bubbling (or capturing) further — it prevents parent elements from receiving the event.
+- `stopPropagation()` stops the event from bubbling  further — it prevents parent elements from receiving the event.